 - Pour half of the cheesecake mixture into a separate bowl and set aside.

-- To the remaining cheesecake mixture, gently stir in pumpkin puree, cinnamon, cloves, and nutmeg.
+- To the remaining cheesecake mixture, gently stir in pumpkin puree, cinnamon, cloves, ginger, and nutmeg.
 Mix by hand until fully combined.

 - Drop the pumpkin cheesecake mixture and the plain cheesecake mixture into the prepared graham cracker crust.
 Use an ice cream scoop to alternate large scoops of each cheesecake filling in the pan.
 Use a knife to swirl the two fillings together.